camallen/PRN-scripts/README.md

 # Create the before/after subject manifest
 + `docker-compose run --rm tprn python create_manifest.py outputs/roi_before_extra.csv outputs/roi_after_extra.csv`

+# Upload the manifest data to the Zooniverse
++ `docker-compose run --rm tprn python upload_manifest.py outputs/subject_manifest.csv`

+Corral the manifest subject data and upload the subjects to the Zooniverse.
+Should this fail at any point it you can restart it and it will start where it left off.

 # Rebuild the conda deps and export the config
 Note: most likely not needed right now
 + `docker-compose build tprn-conda-env-build`